Fox Sports (United States): 2003–2006

-Beginning with the 2003 NFL season, the banner was upgraded as part of a new graphics package.
+Beginning with the 2003 NFL season, the score bug was upgraded as part of a new graphics package.
 At first, the team abbreviations were replaced with team logos, and the scores were rendered in white within black parallelograms.
 Unlike the previous version, the FoxBox would alternate between a black rectangle and several black parallelograms; however, it reverted to being a black rectangle beginning with the 2004 NFL season, and the team logos would later be replaced with abbreviations in the respective teams' primary colors (the colorized team abbreviations would first be utilized on postseason baseball broadcasts that year).
 Whenever a team scores a point or a run, the team's score and logo would flash a few times.

-During baseball broadcasts, the entire banner would flash with the words "HOME RUN" and the team's name in the team's color zooming in to the center from both left and right.
-In late 2005, a new white banner resembling a chrome finish was introduced, and the team abbreviations became rendered in white letters in the team's main color; the new banner debuted on Fox's coverage of the 2005 World Series, and would then be expanded to NFL and NASCAR broadcasts.
-Baseball broadcasts continued to use the 2001 scoring banners and graphics in 2004 until the network's coverage of that year's postseason.
+During baseball broadcasts, the entire bug would flash with the words "HOME RUN" and the team's name in the team's color zooming in to the center from both left and right.
+In late 2005, a new white bug resembling a chrome finish was introduced, and the team abbreviations became rendered in white letters in the team's main color; the new bug debuted on Fox's coverage of the 2005 World Series, and would then be expanded to NFL and NASCAR broadcasts.
+Baseball broadcasts continued to use the 2001 score bugs and graphics in 2004 until the network's coverage of that year's postseason.

 During NASCAR telecasts from 2007 to 2011, this graphics package was briefly used to weather delay updates and also used for merchandise for the Digger cam.
 This graphics package was also used during Prelude to the Dream at Eldora from 2005 to 2007.